1958 French legislative election

-On 28 September the new Constitution was approved in a referendum in the French Union by 82.6% of all voters, and in metropolitan France by 79.3% of voters.
+On 28 September the new constitution was approved in a referendum in the French Union by 83% of all voters, and in metropolitan France by 79% of voters.
 The Fifth Republic was born.
 The two-round system was re-established for the legislative elections.
 The Gaullists created the Union for the New Republic which became the largest parliamentary group.
-Their opponents were crushed.
-The small number of left-wing MPs elected may be explained by divisions among left-leaning parties between supporters and opponents to the Fifth Republic: the two-round ballot tends to reward parties which are able to form alliances with each other.
+Their opponents received vastly less seats with in particular the PCF losing 137 seats compared to 1956.
+The small number of left-wing deputies elected may be explained by divisions among left-leaning parties between supporters and opponents to the Fifth Republic: the two-round ballot tends to reward parties which are able to form alliances with each other.
+As such, De Gaulle's new party formed a coalition with the CNIP to form a new government.

 On 21 December de Gaulle was elected President of France by an electoral college.
-His Justice Minister Michel Debré became Prime Minister.
+His Justice Minister Michel Debré became prime minister.
 The pro-Fifth Republic center-left parties (SFIO and Radical Party) left the presidential majority.
-This established the first gaullist centre-right government.
+This established the first Gaullist centre-right government.